|

 In fall sow preferably in a cold frame or unheated greenhouse.
 Put seeds 2-3" deep and cover with 2 inches of mulch or straw (in autumn), remove this in spring.
 Then cover the seeds lightly with sand, mulch etc. Best sowing time is March-May when there's longer daylight.
 Misting is better than watering.
 Watch out for squirrels, mice etc. Don't sow in the height of summer.

-Ginkgo seeds have an irregular germination.
+Ginkgo seeds have an irregular

-the following spring or summer.
+until the following spring or summer.

-The length of time between pollination and
+The length of time between pollination

-on local weather conditions.
+depending on local weather conditions.

 Ginkgo seedling in garden |